FernandaCastro/my-pantry/README.md

 ### purchase-service (localhost:8081) :

 - Creates a shopping list to be purchases
-- Listens to PurchaseCreateTopic to manage a list of items to be purchased
+- Listens to Kafka Topic (PurchaseCreateTopic) to manage a list of items to be purchased
-- Send events to PurchaseCompleteTopic once the purchase is closed
+- Produces an event and sends it to Kafka Topic (PurchaseCompleteTopic) once the purchase is closed
 - Stores data in Postgres

 | Request Type | Path                     | Description          |